 Just as the causes for hair loss vary greatly, so do the treatments.
 In order to effectively target your specific hair loss cause and problem, seeing a board-certified dermatologist who specializes in hair loss is your first step to restoration.

 For men and women alike, The Griffin Center offers solutions in the form of medical, surgical, and cosmetic options.
-According to the latest by MERCK, male pattern baldness sufferers and women past the age of child bearing, orally taken Propecia® or Proscar® has led to a 30-40% re-growth of hair and even higher percentage of patients who experience decreased hair loss.
+According to the latest by MERCK, for male pattern baldness sufferers and women past the age of child bearing, orally taken Propecia® or Proscar® has led to a 30-40% re-growth of hair and even higher percentage of patients who experience decreased hair loss.
 Therefore, the most important use of Propecia® is to limit the effects of DHT and bring the constant, excess loss to a halt.
 This stoppage of the hair loss is common in 80% of patients.
 The effects are increased when these medications are combined with Extra Strength 5% Rogaine® solution (Sometimes, Retin-A® is added to topical solutions to increase their absorption).
 One problem with Rogaine® is that, along with desired areas on the head, it can produce hair growth alongside the face and forehead.
 Fortunately, this excessive hair growth fades away with a decrease of the strength of Rogaine.
 When using Extra Strength 5% Rogaine® alone, some prevention and slight re-growth can be expected with consistent daily usage.
 It has greatest effectiveness in those who are just beginning to lose their hair because of its slowing effect on the balding process.